thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // @public (undocumented)
 export type FileOrBuffer = File | Buffer | BufferOrStringWithName;

-// Warning: (ae-internal-missing-underscore) The name "FilledConditionInput" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "FilledConditionInput" is marked as @public, but its signature references "ClaimConditionInputSchema" which is marked as @internal
 //
-// @internal (undocumented)
+// @public (undocumented)
 export type FilledConditionInput = z.output<typeof ClaimConditionInputSchema>;

-// Warning: (ae-internal-missing-underscore) The name "FilledSignaturePayload" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "FilledSignaturePayload" is marked as @public, but its signature references "SignaturePayloadInput" which is marked as @internal
 //
-// @internal (undocumented)
+// @public (undocumented)
 export type FilledSignaturePayload = z.output<typeof SignaturePayloadInput>;

-// Warning: (ae-internal-missing-underscore) The name "FilledSignaturePayload1155" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "FilledSignaturePayload1155" is marked as @public, but its signature references "Signature1155PayloadInput" which is marked as @internal
 //
-// @internal (undocumented)
+// @public (undocumented)
 export type FilledSignaturePayload1155 = z.output<typeof Signature1155PayloadInput>;

 // @public